 PyPy is a Python implementation similar to CPython that is both compliant and fast.
-"Compliant" means that PyPy is compatible with CPython, as you can run nearly all CPython syntax in PyPy.
-There are some compatibility differences as mentioned here.
+"Compliant" means that PyPy is compatible with CPython, as you can use nearly all CPython syntax in PyPy.
+There are some compatibility differences, as mentioned here.
 The most powerful advantage of PyPy is its speed.
-PyPy is much faster than CPython; we'll see tests later on where PyPy is about 7 times faster.
-In some cases, it might be tens or hundreds of times faster than CPython.
+PyPy is much faster than CPython; we'll see tests later on where PyPy performs about 7 times faster.
+In some cases it might even be tens or hundreds of times faster than CPython.
 So how does PyPy achieve its speed?

 After PyPy translates a part of the code, it then gets cached.
 This means the code is translated only once, and then the translation is used later.
 The CPython interpreter repeats the translation each time the code is executed, an additional cause for its slowness.

-Stackless Python.
-As defined here (https://wiki.python.org/moin/StacklessPython), Stackless Python is a Python Implementation That Does Not Use The C Stack.
-Stackless Python does not use the C stack but stores the function calls in the heap alongside the objects.
-The heap size is greater than the stack size and thus you can do more function calls.
+PyPy uses Stackless Python, a Python implementation that does not use the C stack.
+Instead, it stores the function calls in the heap alongside the objects.
+The heap size is greater than the stack size, and thus you can do more function calls.

 Using tasklets allows running concurrent tasks.
-Concurrency means that 2 tasks work simultaneously by sharing the same resources.
-One task runs for some time then stops to make a room for the second task to be executed.
-Note that it is different from parallelism which is running the 2 tasks that are running at the same time.
+Concurrency means that two tasks work simultaneously by sharing the same resources.
+One task runs for some time, then stops to make room for the second task to be executed.
+Note that this is different from parallelism, which involves running the two tasks separately but at the same time.

-Using tasklets reduces the number of threads created and thus reduces the overhead of managing all these threads by the OS.
-As a result, speeding-up the execution because swapping between 2 threads is time-costly than swapping between 2 tasklets.
+Using tasklets reduces the number of threads created, and thus reduces the overhead of managing all these threads by the OS.
+As a result, speeding up the execution by swapping between two threads is more time-intensive than swapping between two tasklets.

-Using Stackless Python opened the door for implementing continuations.
+Using Stackless Python also opened the door for implementing continuations.
 Continuations allow us to save the state of a task and restore it later to continue its job.
-Note that Stackless Python is not different from Standard Python but it just adds more functionalities.
-So, everything available in the Standard Python will be available in the Stackless Python.
+Note that Stackless Python is not different from Standard Python; it just adds more functionalities.
+Everything available in Standard Python will be available in Stackless Python, too.

 After discussing the benefits of PyPy, let's talk about its limitations in the next section.

-PyPy has limited support compared to CPython.
-You can use CPython on any machine and any CPU architectures but PyPy is limited in its support.
+While you can use CPython on any machine and any CPU architecture, PyPy has comparably limited support.

-According to this page (https://pypy.org/features.html), here are the CPU architectures supported and maintained by PyPy:
+Here are the CPU architectures supported and maintained by PyPy (source):